xLaszlo/CQ4DS-notebook-sklearn-refactoring-exercise/README.md

 # CQ4DS Notebook Sklearn Refactoring Exercise

-This is a step-by-step programme to demonstrate how to refactor a Data Science project from notebooks to well formed classes and scripts.
+This step-by-step programme demonstrates how to refactor a Data Science project from notebooks to well-formed classes and scripts.

 ### Howto: